AdaCore/training_material/courses/spark_for_ada_programmers/1_course_overview.rst

   - Deep (tells you something useful)
   - Sound (with no false negatives)
   - Fast (tells you now)
-  - Complete (with as few false alarms/positives as possible)
+  - Precise (with as few false alarms/positives as possible)
   - Modular (analyzes modules in parallel)
   - Constructive (works on incomplete programs)